jordan-public/flash-loan-unlimited-solana/README.md

 fT without collateral in T, which is an indication that this is happening inside of a Flash Loan.
 In such case, the prior ratio $f$ of T and fT should be recorded, and enforced.

-Since Solana only allows for 4 levels of CPI calls, the FLUF Protocol takes two levels out of this capability.
+Since Solana only allows for 4 levels of CPI calls, the FLUF Protocol takes one level out of this capability.
 To remedy this, the calling sequence at the lowest level should be achieved via a sequence of Solana Instructions instead of one instruction that calls the FLUF Protocol
 ```lendAndCall``` entry point.
 However, the sequence of Instructions should be enforced and